By Merlin Tuttle

 - From deserts of the American Southwest to the high Andes of South America and the Caribbean Islands, hundreds of species of agave and cactus plants rely on bats for pollination.

-- All commercial bananas originated from bat-pollinated ancestors in SE Asia, and these remain key sources of genes for improving disease resistance and new varieties.
+- All commercial bananas originated from bat-pollinated ancestors in SE Asia.
+Commercial bananas in the U.S. don’t have seeds, so they don’t need to be pollinated, but the wild bat-pollinated bananas remain key sources of genes for improving disease resistance and new varieties.